narration-sd/sanity-astro-preview/README.md

 ## Introduction

-The `@narration-sd/sanity-astro-preview` package implements Sanity's `preview-kit` so that it can be used easily with any of the development frameworks Astro makes available, such as React, VueJs, Svelte, Solid, etc..
+The `@narration-sd/sanity-astro-preview` package implements Sanity's `preview-kit` so that it can be used easily with any of the development frameworks Astro presently makes available, such as React, VueJs, Svelte, Solid, etc..

 It does this by delivering preview data to chosen Astro islands via Nanostoress, from its own React component.

-You simply include the visually silent component with your viewing component in an Astro page.
-The viewer needs only to include a single line to gain the previews, which reactively follow Sanity Data Lake updates that editing drafts in Studio make.
+You simply include the visually silent subscription component with your viewing component, in an Astro page.

+Your viewer coding needs only to include a single line to gain the previews, which reactively follow Sanity Data Lake updates, as editing drafts in Studio immediately provides.

 ## Package and Demo project